LodestoneHQ/lodestone/README.md

 If you would like some test documents to play with safely, you can take a look at the [AnalogJ/lodestone-test-docs](https://github.com/AnalogJ/lodestone-test-docs) repository.

+# Configuration

+Lodestone follows a [Convention over Configuration]([https://en.wikipedia.org/wiki/Convention_over_configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) design, which means that it works out of the box with sane defaults, but you can customize them to match your needs.

+Most of the configuration files are stored in the `webapp`image, and requested by various components when they start up.

+- [filetypes.json](web/backend/data/filetypes.json) contains lists of `includes` and `excludes` that are used by the `processor` container to decide which files to process and load into the database.

+- [tags.json](web/backend/data/tags.json) contains a nested structure of labels that can be used to group tags and seach for your documents in the Lodestone web UI.

+- [mapping.json](web/backend/data/mappings.json) is used to ensure that the `elasticsearch` container has a consistent data storage structue.

+To overide these files, just setup a Docker volume binding to the specified file in the `/lodestone/data/` directory in the `webapp` container.

 # Considerations

 Lodestone is a very opinionated solution for personal document management.
 As such, there's a couple things you should know before even considering it.